 Once you have an agreement regarding your co-parenting situation, just know that it will not always be easy.

 Divorce can be an emotionally difficult time.
-A divorce attorney can help.
-A family law attorney will be able to help you through various aspects, including drafting a separation agreement, decisions on children, determining spousal support, and dividing marital property should you decide to divorce.
-Your family law attorney will also be able to advise you on your state’s specific laws regarding property division, child support, and alimony.
+An attorney can help.
+An attorney will be able to help you through various aspects, including drafting a separation agreement, decisions on children, determining spousal support, and dividing marital property should you decide to divorce.
+Your attorney will also be able to advise you on your state’s specific laws regarding property division, child support, and alimony.

 If you decide to hire an attorney to help with your divorce, it’s important to choose one that will be a good fit for you and your situation.
 When considering a lawyer for a collaborative divorce, you’ll want to align yourself with one that will represent you in the way you want to be represented.
 That can either be in an aggressive fashion, or more laid back.
 You will want to look at your situation and all the aspects of your marriage that will need to be decided and agreed to.
 A lawyer will be able to advise you on all the things you might not be aware of.
 This includes marital property division, child custody, and how these decisions will also affect you when it comes to tax season.
 They can advise on co-parenting schedules and how to work out child custody and alimony agreements.
 Working with an attorney will help you receive a fair divorce settlement.